-The Alliance Hack calls for innovative tech-base solutions in four challenge tracks—banking, wealth, insurance, and payments.
-We’ve designed these challenges to address barriers that keep women from accessing and benefitting fully from financial and non-financial services.
+The Alliance Hack 2020 called for innovative tech-based solutions in four challenge tracks—banking, wealth, insurance, and payments.
+We designed these challenges to address barriers that keep women from accessing and benefitting fully from financial and non-financial services.

-Tackling these challenges will be thirteen teams; six working on banking, four on wealth, two on payments, and one on insurance.
-Each of these teams applied with an innovative proposal that they are now developing into a scalable solution, with support from the hackathon’s excellent experts and mentors.
+Tackling these challenges were thirteen teams; six working on banking, four on wealth, two on payments, and one on insurance.
+Each of these teams applied with an innovative proposal that they are now developing into a scalable solution with support from the hackathon’s excellent experts and mentors.
 The teams hail from ten different countries—including Canada, Germany, Ireland, Kenya, Malaysia, Nigeria, Singapore, South Africa, Spain, and the United States—reflecting the global nature of both the Alliance network and the issues at hand.

 The Alliance Hack aims to support innovative and inclusive business solutions to unlock the full value of the female economy, in any of the following sectors: banking, wealth and asset management, insurance, and payments

 Women owned/led very small businesses; often semi-formal, are a vast un-served and underserved segment when it comes to accessing finance for their business.
 FSPs lack sufficient information and documents to underwrite loans.
 Women also lack sufficient information/financial know-how to demand the appropriate finance for their businesses.

 Create a solution that would improve women business owners’ access to credit.
 (B2B or B2C).

 Women’s relationship with wealth continutes to be impaired.
 This is because of a focus on immediacy instead of long-term planning and a lack of connection with financial advisors.